liamw96/pytorch.room.layout/README.md

 # Brief
-This code tries to implemented the room layout estimation network described in
+This code tries to implement the room layout estimation network described in

 Physics Inspired Optimization on Semantic Transfer Features: An Alternative Method for Room Layout Estimation [CVPR 2017]